PhillyScripts/ph_rooftopbar/README.md

         },
 	},
 ```
 -Add the images from \ph_rooftopbar\html\images to \resources\[qb]\qb-inventory\html\images
-    - add the following to your server.cfg
+ - Add the following to your server.cfg
     ```
     start jim-consumables
     start jim-payments
     start uniqx_wiwangtower
     start ph_rooftopbar
 ```
+**MAKE SURE JIM-CONSUMABLES AND JIM-PAYMENTS ARE STARTED BEFORE ROOFTOP BAR**

 And Done!
 Like I said this is a work in progress so it is a very simple bar job.
 Will be adding more drinks and other options soon!